learn-co-curriculum/phase-1-javascript-quotes-practice/README.md

   ```

 * Submitting the form creates a new quote and adds it to the list of quotes
   without having to refresh the page.
-Pessimistic rendering is reccommended.
+Pessimistic rendering is recommended.

 * Clicking the delete button should delete the respective quote from the
   API and remove it from the page without having to refresh.